peleiden/pelutils/README.md

 Various utilities useful for Python projects.
 Features include

-- A simple and powerful logger with colourful printing
+- A simple and powerful logger with colourful printing and stacktrace logging
-- Parsing for combining config files and command-line arguments - especially useful for parametric algorithms
+- Parsing for combining config files and command-line arguments - especially useful for algorithms with several parameters
+- A timer inspired by Matlab's `tic` and `toc`
-- Timers and code profiling
+- Simple code profiler
-- An extension to dataclasses for saving and loading data
+- An extension to the built-in `dataclass` for saving and loading data
 - Table formatting
-- Miscellaneous standalone functions providing various functionalities - see `pelutils/__init__.py`
+- Miscellaneous standalone functions - see `pelutils/__init__.py`
-- Data-science submodule with extra utilities for statistics, plotting, and machine learning using `PyTorch`
+- Data-science submodule with extra utilities for statistics, plotting with `matplotlib`, and machine learning using `PyTorch`
 - Linear time `unique` function in the style of `numpy.unique`

 `pelutils` supports Python 3.7-3.9.